Data protection

 Audio content

-We use hosting services from service providers to offer our audio content for listening and downloading.
-We use platforms that enable the upload, storage and distribution of audio material.
+We use hosting offers from service providers so that we can make our audio content available for listening and downloading.
+As part of this, we use platforms that make it possible to upload, save, and distribute audio material.

-• Processed data types: Usage data (e.g. page views and dwell time, click paths, usage intensity and frequency, device types and operating systems used, interactions with content and functions); meta, communication and procedural data (e.g. IP addresses, time data, identification numbers, persons involved).
-Log data (e.g. log files relating to logins or the retrieval of data or access times).
+• Types of data processed: usage data (e.g. page views and length of stay, click paths, intensity and frequency of use, device types and operating systems used, interactions with content and functions); meta, communication, and process data (e.g. IP addresses, time data, identification numbers, persons involved); log data (e.g. log files relating to logins or the retrieval of data or access times).

-• Purposes of Processing: Web Analytics (e.g. access statistics, recognition of returning visitors); Conversion tracking (Measurement of the effectiveness of marketing activities); Profiles with user-related information (Creating user profiles).
-Provision of our online offer and user-friendliness.
+• Purposes of the processing: measuring reach (e.g. access statistics, recognition of returning visitors); conversion measurement (measurement of the effectiveness of marketing measures); profiles with user-related information (creation of user profiles); provision of our online offering and user-friendliness;

 Newsletter and electronic notifications

-Deletion and restriction of processing: We may store the unsubscribed e-mail addresses for up to three years on the basis of our legitimate interests before deleting them in order to be able to prove that consent was previously given.
-The processing of this data is limited to the purpose of a potential defense against claims.
-An individual request for erasure is possible at any time, provided that the former existence of consent is confirmed at the same time.
-In the event of obligations to permanently observe objections, we reserve the right to store the e-mail address in a block list solely for this purpose.
+Erasure and restriction of processing: We may store the unsubscribed e-mail addresses for up to three years on the basis of our legitimate interests before we delete them in order to be able to prove that consent was previously given.
+The purpose of processing these data is limited to potential defense against claims.
+An individual request for deletion is possible at any time, provided that the former existence of consent is confirmed at the same time.
+In the event of obligations to permanently observe objections, we reserve the right to store the e-mail address in a blocklist for this purpose alone.

-The registration process is logged on the basis of our legitimate interests for the purpose of proving that it has been carried out properly.
-If we commission a service provider to send e-mails, this is done on the basis of our legitimate interests in an efficient and secure sending system.
+The subscription process is logged on the basis of our legitimate interests for the purpose of proving that it was carried out properly.
+If we commission a service provider to send e-mails, this is done on the basis of our legitimate interests in an efficient and secure mailing system.

 Contents:

-• Processed data types: Inventory data (e.g. full name, residential address, contact information, customer number, etc.); contact data (e.g. postal and email addresses or telephone numbers); meta, communication and process data (e.g. IP addresses, time data, identification numbers, persons involved).
-Usage data (e.g. page views and length of stay, click paths, intensity and frequency of use, device types and operating systems used, interactions with content and functions).
+• Types of data processed: basic data (e.g. full name, residential address, contact information, customer number, etc.); contact data (e.g. postal and e-mail addresses or telephone numbers); meta, communication, and process data (e.g. IP addresses, time data, identification numbers, persons involved); usage data (e.g. page views and length of stay, click paths, intensity, and frequency of use, device types and operating systems used, interactions with content and functions).

-• Purposes of processing: Direct marketing (e.g. by email or post).
-Reach measurement (e.g. access statistics, recognition of returning visitors).
+• Purposes of the processing: direct marketing (e.g. by e-mail or post); measuring reach (e.g. access statistics, repeat visitor recognition).

-• Possibility of objection (opt-out): You can cancel the receipt of our newsletter at any time, i.e. revoke your consent or object to further receipt.
-You will find a link to unsubscribe from the newsletter either at the end of each newsletter or you can use one of the contact options listed above, preferably email.
+• Right to object (opt-out): You can unsubscribe from our newsletter at any time, i.e. revoke your consent or object to further receipt.
+You will find a link to unsubscribe from the newsletter at the end of each newsletter, or you can do so using one of the contact options listed above, preferably e-mail.

-Further information on processing procedures, methods and services:
+Further information on processing operations, procedures, and services:

-Web analysis (also referred to as "reach measurement") is used to evaluate the flow of visitors to our online offering and may include behavior, interests or demographic information about visitors, such as age or gender, as pseudonymous values.
-With the help of reach analysis, we can, for example, recognize at what time our online offer or its functions or content are most frequently used, or invite visitors to reuse them.
+Web analysis (also referred to as “reach measurement”) is used to evaluate the flow of visitors to our online offering and may include behavior, interests, or demographic information about visitors, such as age or gender, as pseudonymous values.
+With the help of reach analysis, we can, for example, recognize at what time our online offering or its functions or content are most frequently used or invite reuse.
 We are also able to understand which areas require optimization.

 In addition to web analysis, we may also use test procedures, for example to test and optimize different versions of our online offering or its components.

-Unless otherwise stated below, profiles, i.e. data summarized for a usage process, may be created for these purposes and information may be stored in a browser or end device and then read out.
-The information collected includes, in particular, websites visited and the elements used there as well as technical information such as the browser used, the computer system used and information on usage times.
-If users have consented to the collection of their location data from us or from the providers of the services we use, location data may also be processed.
+Unless otherwise stated below, profiles, i.e. data summarized for a usage process, can be created for these purposes, and information can be stored in a browser or in an end device and then read.
+The information collected includes, in particular, websites visited and the elements used there, as well as technical information such as the browser used, the computer system used, and information on usage times.
+If users have consented to the collection of their location data from us or from the providers of the services we use, it is also possible to process location data.

-In addition, the IP addresses of users are stored.
-However, we use an IP masking procedure (i.e. pseudonymization by shortening the IP address) to protect users.
-In general, no clear user data (such as e-mail addresses or names) is stored in the context of web analysis, A/B testing and optimization, but pseudonyms.
-This means that neither we nor the providers of the software used know the actual identity of the users, but only the information stored in their profiles for the purpose of the respective procedures.
+In addition, the IP addresses of users are stored, but we use an IP masking procedure (i.e. pseudonymization through abbreviation of the IP address) to protect users.
+In general, it is the pseudonyms rather than any clear user data (such as e-mail addresses or names) that are stored in the context of web analysis, A/B testing, and optimization.
+This means that neither we nor the providers of the software used know the actual identity of the users; only the information stored in their profiles for the purpose of the respective procedures is known.

-Notes on legal bases: If we ask users for their consent to the use of third-party providers, the legal basis for data processing is consent.
-Otherwise, user data is processed on the basis of our legitimate interests (i.e. interest in efficient, economical and recipient-friendly services).
+Notes on legal bases: If we ask users for their consent to the use of third-party providers, the legal basis for data processing is that consent.
+Otherwise, user data are processed on the basis of our legitimate interests (i.e. interest in providing efficient, economical, and recipient-friendly services).
 In this context, we would also like to draw your attention to the information on the use of cookies in this privacy policy.

-• Processed data types: Usage data (e.g. page views and length of stay, click paths, intensity and frequency of use, device types and operating systems used, interactions with content and functions).
-Meta, communication and process data (e.g. IP addresses, time data, identification numbers, persons involved).
+• Types of data processed: usage data (e.g. page views and length of stay, click paths, intensity, and frequency of use, device types and operating systems used, interactions with content and functions); meta, communication, and process data (e.g. IP addresses, time data, identification numbers, persons involved).

-• Purposes of processing: Reach measurement (e.g. access statistics, recognition of returning visitors).
-Profiles with user-related information (creation of user profiles).
+• Purposes of the processing: measuring reach (e.g. access statistics, repeat visitor recognition); profiles with user-related information (creation of user profiles).

-• Storage and deletion: Deletion in accordance with the information in the section "General information on data storage and deletion".
-Storage of cookies for up to 2 years (Unless otherwise stated, cookies and similar storage methods may be stored on users' devices for a period of two years).
+• Storage and deletion: deletion in accordance with the information in the section “General information on data storage and deletion”.
+Storage of cookies for up to two years (unless otherwise stated, cookies and similar storage methods may be stored on users’ devices for a period of two years).

 • Security measures: IP masking (pseudonymization of the IP address).